mvolkmann/blog/src/meteor.md

 `reason` (concise message), `message` (long message), and more.
 It does not throw a JavaScript `Error`, so try/catch cannot be used.

+If a Method inserts new documents in a collection, Meteor uses the same random generator seed on the client and server in order to guarantee that the document created by client calls are assigned the same `_id` values as documents created by server calls.

 Methods that throw should do so using
 `throw new Meteor.error(methodName, message)`.
 Throwing a normal JavaScript `Error` will not return a detailed error message to the client.

+When multiple Methods are called without waiting for the result of each before calling the next, Meteor guarantees that they will execute in the order in which they are called and that the results will be processed in the same order.
+In some cases you may wish to allow multiple methods to execute concurrently.
+Call `this.unblock()` in a Method implementation to allow another Method to begin executing before that one finishes.

+While it is not commonly needed,
+Meteor supports Method implementations that call other Methods.

 Let's implement a simple Method that just adds two numbers.
 It is not a typical Method because it does not update a collection.